spatie/laravel-google-cloud-storage/README.md

 ---

-Google Cloud Storage filesystem driver for Laravel 9 (using Flysystem v3 and its own GCS adapter).
+Google Cloud Storage filesystem driver for Laravel 9 and above (using Flysystem v3 and its own GCS adapter).

 **Looking for Laravel 8 support?
 Use the `v1` branch!**